Accessory Navicular Syndrome

-When there is injury to the muscle, fibrous tissue, or soft tissue of the navicular and the accessory navicular bones, symptoms will arise.
+When there is an injury to the muscle, fibrous tissue, or soft tissue of the navicular and the accessory navicular bones, symptoms will arise.
 This injury allows excessive movement between the bones.
-Fibrous tissue, ligaments and tendons have poor blood supply and are prone to poor healing.
+Fibrous tissue, ligaments, and tendons have a poor blood supply and are prone to poor healing.
 Often, this extra navicular bone lies near or attaches to the posterior tibial tendon.
 (See figure.)
 When the posterior tibial muscle contracts with movements such as foot inversion or plantar flexion, the posterior tendon moves and the accessory navicular bone moves.
 This can cause severe pain in those with Accessory Navicular Syndrome.
 It can become disabling to patients because the posterior tibial tendon attached to the navicular bone is responsible for supporting the medial arch during standing, walking and running.
 Activities which most of us do daily!

 How is Accessory Navicular Syndrome treated?

 Traditional medicine often falls short when it comes to treatment for this painful condition.
 As similar to other chronic pain conditions, the following regimen is usually recommended: RICE, immobilization, anti-inflammatory medications, cortisone injections, and/or innovative surgical options.
 Clients familiar with Prolotherapy often say” no thanks” to those choices, as they know these treatments will only continue to weaken the area in the foot.
 Instead, they choose Prolotherapy to strengthen the structures in the medial foot.

 Prolotherapy strengthens the ligaments, tendons and muscle attachments affected by ANS